DevMountain/react-4-afternoon/README.md

 * Run `npm install`;
     * One of the packages that was installed was `json-server`.
 This library will mimic a ReST api and allow you to make http requests for the student data.
 * Run `npm start` to spin up the development server
 * In a separate terminal, run `npm run api` to start the json-server.
+This step is important, you won't be able to get data through HTTP requests if this is not running.

 ## Step 1